TTus-dev/industrial-dashboard/README.md

-# Industrial dashboard
+# Industrial Dashboard

-A React + TypeScript dashboard application inspired by industrial machine monitoring systems.
+A React + TypeScript dashboard inspired by industrial machine monitoring systems.

-This project recreates a simplified version of an industrial HMI/monitoring application, focusing on modern React architecture, TypeScript usage, Material UI components and data visualization.
+This project recreates a simplified industrial HMI/monitoring application, focusing on modern React architecture, TypeScript, Material UI, and interactive data visualization.

-The goal of this project is to apply existing frontend experience in React applications as well as find out how well previous commercial experience in Vue translates to different ecosystem.
+The primary goal was to apply existing frontend experience with React while exploring how previous commercial experience with Vue.js translates to a different ecosystem.

 ## Tech Stack